Michael-Harder/NYC_Citi_Bike_-Analysis/README.md

     * sklearn.0.21.2
     * matplotlib.3.1.0

-* Note: the csv files are too large to to push for the github repo and need to ne zipped to push and unzipped to work with.
+* Note: the csv files are too large for the github repo and need to be zipped to push and unzipped to work with.